Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world | Politics

 ''Wishing PM @narendramodi, the Government and People of #India a very happy 73rd Republic Day.
 May the relationship between our two nations continue to grow to mutually benefit our people so that our nations may prosper,'' Rajapaksa wrote.

-In Islamabad, Suresh Kumar, Chargé d'Affaires, hoisted the tricolour at the High Commission and read the President's message.
-Flag hoisting was followed by cultural programmes by Indian officials and their family members.
+In Islamabad, Suresh Kumar, Chargé d'Affaires, unfurled the tricolour at the High Commission and read the President's message.
+This was followed by cultural programmes by Indian officials and their family members.

-In Washington, White House Press Secretary Jen Psaki said the partnership between India and the United States is rooted in their shared responsibility to uphold democratic values.
+In Washington, White House Press Secretary Jen Psaki said the partnership between India and the US is rooted in their shared responsibility to uphold democratic values.

 ''We join India, the world's largest democracy, in honouring Republic Day, the day that marks the adoption of India's Constitution,'' she told reporters at her daily news conference on Tuesday.